 Campus-wide FAQ regarding Adobe Creative CloudThe Adobe FAQ document covers common topics such as who is eligible for licenses, how to sign in, and more.

 Two Types of LicenseThere are two types of license for Adobe Creative Cloud:

 - Adobe CC can be installed on two computers associated with a named user.

 - These two computers may or may not be owned by NCSU.

 - Only full-time employees are eligible for a NUL.
-Others (e.g. students, part-time employees, temp workers, no-pay employees, emeritus professors) can access Adobe apps on university owned computers.
+Others (e.g. students, part-time employees, temp workers, no-pay employees, emeritus professors) can access Adobe apps on university owned computers where a shared device license is installed.
 See the Adobe FAQ doc linked above for a complete list.

 - Shared device license (SDL):

 - Anyone who logs into that computer can use Adobe CC.